NexusWasLost/Voice-To-Text/README.md

 - *Server (middleman):* Even though Deepgram provides URL to their open WebSocket connection and its the same thing being used in the application, I preferred to maintain a server to keep the DEEPGRAM API key secure and also to process the transcription data.

-- *Minimalistic UI:* The UI made is using base HTML, CSS and JavaScript while using Pico CSS and a bit of custom CSS, I focused totally on the core functionality of the application rather than having a detailed frontend.
+- *Minimalistic UI:* The UI made is using base HTML, CSS and JavaScript while using Bulma CSS and custom CSS styling, I focused totally on the core functionality of the application rather than having a detailed frontend.

 - *Code Modularity:* I tried to keep the code as modular as possible to ensure better readability and maintainability.
 Trying to encapsulate similiar functioning parts together.